igorkll/Gnubox-Maker/README.md

 * ctrl+alt+del in the linux kernel (kernel source patch)
 * switching VT (kernel source patch + configs)
 * sysrq (kernel source patch)
+* control flow & kerboard echo (it's just turned off by default in tty mode. you can enable)

 ## used kernel patches (from https://github.com/igorkll/linux-embedded-patchs)
 * disable_vt_swithing_from_keyboard.patch - prevents the possibility of switching VT from the keyboard